pavithraes/dask-mini-tutorial/README.md

         You will see a notebooks directory, click on there and you will be ready to go.

 2. Click on the binder button right below, this will spin up the necessary computational environment for you so you can write and execute the notebooks directly on the browser.
 Binder is a free service so resources are not guaranteed, but they usually work.
 One thing to keep in mind is that the amount of resources are limited and sometimes you won't be able to see the benefits of parallelism due to this limitation.

     *NOTE*: If you are joining the live session, make sure to click on the button few minutes before we start so we are ready to go.

     [![Binder]()

+*This fork of `coiled/dask-mini-tutorial` has been updated to be shorter and more personalized for Pavithra's tutorials.*